cloudflare/cloudflare-docs/content/workers/testing/vitest/get-started/migrate-from-unstable-dev.md

 ## Stopping a Worker

-With the Workers Vitest pool there is no need to stop a Worker via `worker.stop()`.
+With the Workers Vitest integration there is no need to stop a Worker via `worker.stop()`.
 This is handled automatically after tests run.

 ## Importing Wrangler Config